ChatShop: Interactive Information Seeking with Language Agents

-\paragraph{Limit and Reward} We do not put any limit on the tool usage, but we limit the maximum number of questions the agent can ask in each session.
-At the end of the session, when a single product is selected, the same reward is calculated as in the WebShop task.
-The primary challenge here is for the agents to develop a structured understanding of the product space to identify plausible, distinguishable features and use this understanding to effectively communicate with the shopper.
+\paragraph{Limit and Reward} Since the cost and speed of modern search engines are highly optimized, we do not constrain or penalize the use of the BM25 retriever in \iws.
+However, interacting with the shopper can be costly because it requires human involvement.
+Inefficient or redundant questions can harm the shopping experience.
+Therefore, we limit the maximum number of rounds the agent can interact with the shopper in each session.
+At the end of each session, when a single product is selected, we apply the same reward function against the ground truth product as in WebShop to obtain a score for the session.